 In 2007, over 110 properties in Lincoln were flooded and some 200 residents were evacuated from their homes as a result.
-Lincolnshire County Council became a Lead Local Flood Authority in 2010 and took on the job of resolving surface water floor protection in the area to prevent this from occurring again.
+Lincolnshire County Council became a Lead Local Flood Authority and took on the job of resolving surface water floor protection in the area to prevent this from occurring again.

 As part of the prevention project, Lincolnshire Country Council’s drainage team used Duraplas® recycled plastic profiles and posts to build a low-level flood baffle.
 The aim of this project was to provide a vital last line of defence for a residential tower block and the surrounding social housing close to the River Witham.

 Nathan Whitfield, Lincolnshire County Council’s Principal Drainage Engineer, explains that conventional flood barriers, such as bund or brick wall, were ruled out due to the number of utilities services buried underground close to the site, some of them quite close to the surface.